-Damascus is a somewhat small city located in the state of Oregon.
-With a population of 10,952 people and three constituent neighborhoods, Damascus is the 45th largest community in Oregon.
+Damascus is a somewhat small town located in the state of Oregon.
+With a population of 11,050 people and two constituent neighborhoods, Damascus is the 48th largest community in Oregon.

 Damascus home prices are not only among the most expensive in Oregon, but Damascus real estate also consistently ranks among the most expensive in America.

-Unlike some cities, Damascus isn’t mainly white- or blue-collar.
+Unlike some towns, Damascus isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Damascus are a mix of both white- and blue-collar jobs.
-Overall, Damascus is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Damascus who work in sales jobs (12.79%), office and administrative support (12.22%), and management occupations (12.01%).
+Overall, Damascus is a town of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Damascus who work in management occupations (15.69%), office and administrative support (13.34%), and sales jobs (8.12%).

-Damascus is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Damascus is a great place for families with children to consider.
+First of all, many other families with children live here, making Damascus a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Damascus has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Damascus’s overall crime rate is lower than average for the country.

-The per capita income in Damascus in 2010 was $33,483, which is wealthy relative to Oregon and the nation.
-This equates to an annual income of $133,932 for a family of four.
-However, Damascus contains both very wealthy and poor people as well.
+The per capita income in Damascus in 2018 was $39,443, which is wealthy relative to Oregon and the nation.
+This equates to an annual income of $157,772 for a family of four.

+Damascus is a somewhat ethnically-diverse town.
 The people who call Damascus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Damascus residents report their race to be White, followed by Asian.
-Important ancestries of people in Damascus include English, Irish, European, and Norwegian.
+Important ancestries of people in Damascus include German, English, Irish, Welsh, and Norwegian.

 The most common language spoken in Damascus is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and Slavic languages.